szymi999/Handwritten-Letters-Prediction/README.md

 # Handwritten-Letters-Prediction
-First project with machine learning and deep learning
+First project with machine learning and deep learning in Python